‘Vanderpump Rules’ Alum Billie Lee Claims Jax Taylor Refused To Film With Her, Urges Bravo To Fire Him

 “If Jax goes, the show goes.
 Everyone knows that,” one viewer wrote.

-“Why till now everyone seems to air sh*it out?” another asked.
+“Why till now everyone seems to air sh*t out?” another asked.

 “At this point, just cancel the show,” another wrote.
 “They’ve always rallied for inclusivity but the show was transphobic and obviously racist.”